 The Site Recovery service supports three failover scenarios: Azure to Azure, on-premises to Azure, and on-premises to secondary site.
 To support physical or VMware servers, you need a Configuration server, a Process server, and a master target server.
 You also need to install a Mobility service on each server that needs to be replicated.
 To support Hyper-V, you install the Azure Site Recovery Provider and Recovery Services agent on each Hyper-V host or cluster node.
 In the event of an outage, you have 6 different options for which recovery point to failover to.
 Latest is the default.

 Microsoft’s primary serverless offering is Azure Functions.
 It’s event-driven and it’s invoked using a trigger that you specify.
 Inputs and outputs are configured with bindings.
 Durable Functions is an extension that lets you create orchestrator functions.

 Azure Logic Apps is simpler than Azure Functions and it doesn’t require you to write any code.
 It’s also invoked using triggers.

 To implement a microservices architecture, you need to use containers.
 Azure Container Instances is not really suitable unless you have very simple requirements.
-Instead, you should use either Azure Container Service or Azure Service Fabric.
-Azure Container Service supports container orchestration systems such as Kubernetes.
-Azure Service Fabric is Microsoft’s proprietary container orchestrator.
-It can run on Azure, on-premises, or on other cloud platforms, and it lets you develop both stateless and stateful microservices.
+Instead, you should use either Azure Kubernetes Service or Azure Service Fabric.

 Azure API Management acts as a gateway between clients and microservices.
 It also handles management tasks like security, monitoring, analytics, and rate limiting.